lampysprites/shurushki/Readme.md

 Move the selected cels to the center of the canvas, or selection when there's one.

+### Is It Empty?

+Check that the layer is empty, which replaces scrolling through the whole timeline in an attempt to decide whether "Layer 4" is safe to delete.

 ### Cels To Layers (`Timeline > Cel > Right Click`)

 Move each selected cel into a new separate layer.
 It helps, for instance, to merge several frames into one; or to open png sequence as layers.
 Overall, it's a weird feature that mostly satisfies author's personal preferences.